Around the Ouroboros Rings

 Why isn’t there Nothing on the tip of your tongue?

 I stand, determined to discover what it is I must do.

 Around three in the afternoon, time comes to a halt.
 Objects in motion are suspended mid-air, the breath in my lungs suddenly stagnant.
 It’s as though the air solidified, trapping me in place like a prematurely embalmed corpse.
 I glance at the clock on my wall.
 The motionless hands reveal nothing, and I soon recall that I’d removed the batteries not long after hanging it up.
 The eternal battle between a girl and a construct.

 After what was either one second, one eternity, or any infinitesimally discriminant point between the two, time resumes.
 I inhale.
 The veil drops.
 Things are real once more.

-Spiralling and uncentered, I write to silence the stifling storm beneath my skin.
-But it seems as though the words are writing me, not I them.
-I surrender gratefully and allow them to tell me who I am.
+Spiralling and uncentred, I write to stifle the storm that swells beneath my skin.
+It threatens to burst out of my veins.
+I struggle to gain control over the pen, and it seems as though the words are writing me; not I them.
+I surrender and allow them to enlighten me.

 I am running, but something is wrong.
 Invisible hands have fastened rope around my ribcage, pulling me backwards with the momentum of each step forward I take.
 But back to what?
 I don’t have time to look behind me.

 Time is closing in.
 I feel the stare of omnipotent eyes on me and know I’m going the wrong way.
 But I don’t have time to turn around, I don’t have time, I’ve been running for eons and these bones will soon liquify.
 I pass a lone stranger having a conversation with herself.

 Am I running towards something, or away from it? she asks.